 The CryptO'pinion?

-Zool is a fantastic platformer packed with speedy fun, but some frustrating mechanics spoil what would have been a perfect game.
+This is a great platformer packed with speedy fun, but some frustrating mechanics spoil what would have been a perfect game.
 For instance, don’t expect to zip across great distances like the spiky hedgehog.
 Zool’s levels are designed to contradict his Ninja-like abilities, as the levels are littered with deadly objects, many of which are off-screen.
-Plus, enemies constantly respawn, which is incredibly annoying.
+Plus, enemies constantly respawn, which is (arghh) incredibly annoying.

 8BitChip has the download for those with a hard drive/Ultrasatan.